 Your guests may not remember the exact details of your floral arrangements or what song you walked down the aisle to, but they'll likely remember what they ate—especially if it was particularly delicious!
 Choose a menu with tons of tasty options (and one that accommodates common food allergies and dietary restrictions) and your friends and family are sure to leave your reception happy.

 Provide More Than Just Cake for Dessert

-There are a multitude of reasons why it's a nice touch to offer more than just cake for dessert, but chief among them is really quite simple — people like options!
-Sure, it's kind to have a gluten free confection if you have family members with food allergies, and it's great to have a nut-free selection of treats, too, but even your guests who can eat everything will appreciate that there's more to nibble on than just cake.
+There is a multitude of reasons why it's a nice touch to offer more than just cake for dessert, but chief among them is really quite simple—people like options!
+Sure, it's kind to have a gluten-free confection if you have family members with food allergies, and it's great to have a nut-free selection of treats, too, but even your guests who can eat everything will appreciate that there's more to nibble on than just cake.

 Host an After Party

 Whether you're shelling out to extend your reception hours or moving the celebrations to a smaller venue (or even a bar!), it's nice to give your guests the option of partying past 10 p.m.
 After all, some of your friends and family have traveled far to be with you, and by heading out promptly at 10, you'll likely miss out on spending precious time with your guests.